ProfessorJarIO/Nginx-Lua-Anti-DDoS/README.md

 lua_shared_dict track_requests 10m;
 ```

 The script is solely for Nginx users.
-The script also works on Linux, since it grabs from `/dev/urandom`
+The script also only works on Linux, since it grabs from `/dev/urandom`

 Mostly everything is the same, so if you want to modify the session length, then you can refer to C0nw0nk's original script guide.